 The display is thus incredibly responsive to touch, and the further sensitivity it brings to the stylus experience is huge.
 In tandem with the improved Surface Pen, the screen detects 1,024 levels of pressure, even during a single stroke.

-More importantly, the new screen proves to be far more luminous and more color accurate than the Surface Pro 3 display at all brightness levels.
-That's bound to be a key selling point for creative folks, namely artists and designers that have yet to leave the Wacom tablet and calibrated monitor combo behind.
+More importantly, the new screen proves to be way more luminous and more color accurate than the Surface Pro 3 display at all brightness levels.
+This is obviously going to be a pretty big deal for any designers or artists that are looking to upgrade from the Wacom tablet and calibrated monitor combo.

 For the rest of us, this means more realistic-looking movies and more vibrant photos and games.
 That's despite even thicker black bars sandwiching your favorite films in 16:9 – and even more so for those in 21:9, or widescreen format, thanks to the 3:2 aspect ratio that remains from last generation.